bbaldino/parsely/README.md

 <details>
   <summary>Click to expand</summary>

-This (quite contrived) example has a boolean field but reads a u1 from the buffer and converts it.
-On write it does the opposite.
+Here a `u8` is read into the `data_size` field and the value of that field is used to denote the number of elements.

 ```rust
 use parsely_rs::*;